BryndellTorio/BryndellTorio/README.md

 # Hi, I'm Bryndell

-- 👋 I work as a **Hardware Design professionally** where I bring product specifications to mass production a complete product development lifecycle.
+- 👋 I work as a **Hardware Design Engineer** where I bring product specifications to mass production a complete product development lifecycle.
 - 👀 I’m interested in everything electronics!
 I own a small electronics lab where I do my tinkering.
 - 🌱 I’m currently learning:
     -> Zephyr app development based on nRF5340 from nordic semiconductors